Stupor and Coma

 • Whether they have any hunches about what might be the cause (for example, if the person was recently depressed or talked about suicide)

 This information can help doctors identify possible causes and helps them assess how likely the person is to recover.
 Many such causes would not be identified, even with extensive diagnostic testing, if this information was unavailable.
 For example, if people have eaten unusual foods, the cause may be a toxin (such as those in poison mushrooms).
 If people have traveled recently, the cause may be an infection that is common in the area they visited.
-If empty pill containers or drug paraphernalia were found nearby, the cause may be a drug overdose.
-If a drug or toxic substance was ingested, family members or friends should give a sample of that substance or its container to the doctor.
+If empty pill containers or paraphernalia for taking illicit drugs were found nearby, the cause may be a substance overdose.
+If a medication, illicit drug, or toxic substance was ingested, family members or friends should give a sample of that substance or its container to the doctor if possible.

 Did You Know...